Eli Rosenbaum

-Eli M. Rosenbaum (born May 8, 1955) is an American lawyer and the former Director of the United States Department of Justice, Office of Special Investigations (OSI), which was primarily responsible for identifying, denaturalizing, and deporting Nazi war criminals, from 1994 to 2010, when OSI was merged into the new Human Rights and Special Prosecutions Section.
-He is now the Director of Human Rights Enforcement Strategy and Policy in that section.
+Eli M. Rosenbaum (born May 8, 1955) is an American lawyer and the former Director of the United States Department of Justice, Office of Special Investigations (OSI), which was primarily responsible for identifying, denaturalizing, and deporting Nazi war criminals, from 1995 to 2010, when OSI was merged into the new Human Rights and Special Prosecutions Section.
+He became the Director of Human Rights Enforcement Strategy and Policy in that section and in 2022 he was appointed by U.S. Attorney General Merrick B. Garland to launch and lead the Department's War Crimes Accountability Team (WarCAT), to pursue justice in the wake of war crimes and human rights crimes committed following Russia's invasion of Ukraine earlier that year.
 He has been termed a "legendary Nazi hunter."
+Rosenbaum retired from federal service in January 2024.

 Early life

-Eli Rosenbaum was born on May 8, 1955 to parents Irving and Hanni Rosenbaum.
+Eli Rosenbaum was born in Westbury, New York on May 8, 1955, to parents Irving and Hanni Rosenbaum.
 His father, who was Jewish and escaped the Nazi regime in 1938, was a World War II veteran of the North African and European Theaters.
 After the war, while still serving in the U.S. Army, he questioned former Nazis and collaborators (such as the filmmaker Leni Riefenstahl), some of whom were subsequently tried at Nuremberg and elsewhere.
-Later, Irving Rosenbaum was a Manhattan-based philanthropist and the Chairman of the former S.E.
+Later, Irving Rosenbaum was a Manhattan-based philanthropist and the chairman of the former S.E.
 Nichols Corp.
 Co-founded by Irving's father, Nichols Corp. was a pioneering owner and operator of discount department stores in the United States, competing with Kmart, Walmart, and other companies that later entered that retailing sector.
 The company, which opened its first store in 1960 (in Lancaster, Pennsylvania), two years before the first Wal-Mart, Kmart, Target, and Woolco stores opened, went public via an IPO in 1969, and by 1977 it was the 33rd largest discount retailer in the United States as measured by annual sales ($204 million).

 Eli grew up in Westbury, New York, and attended W. Tresper Clarke High School.
 He graduated summa cum laude in 1976 from the Wharton School of the University of Pennsylvania, from which he also received his MBA degree.
 He became employed by the United States Justice Department through the Honors Program after his graduation from Harvard Law School in 1980.